Nursing Courses: Fall 2024

 3 Credit Hour(s)

 Together with NUR 453, fulfills Research and Presentation requirement for Nursing majors.
 This course continues the process of professional nursing socialization.
 It is designed so that students may lead seminars to discuss issues affecting the nursing profession.
 The course includes a student led debate and written articulation of each student's philosophy of nursing.
 The major goals of this course are to increase student involvement in policy/politics and to enhance student awareness of the importance of lifelong learning.
 Lecture, 3 hours.
 Majors only.
+Offered in hybrid or distance education format.
 Prerequisites: NUR 317 and 417.
 Corequisite: NUR 453.
 RN licensure, Majors only.
 (UG)

 NUR 453: Professional Nursing Practice III